 All students complete the capstone project while enrolled in SY265.
 The student applies systems management to a real world project and contributes to organizational learning through the capstone report.

-Typically, a student identifies a project that is of major importance to the student and employer.
-Working with a faculty mentor, the student completes a systems analysis and project plan, carries out the project, and submits a final report demonstrating application of systems management theory to practice.
+SY213 Business Management and Organizational Behavior (3)

-EB265 Business Process Modeling (3) Fall Term 2 See MBA listings, page 174, for course description.
+Cross-listed with BA290.
+See MBA listings, page 160, for course description.